Do you feel off lately, like your body is changing in small but frustrating ways? Do you notice a difference in your energy level, mood and weight?

 The thyroid plays a crucial role in metabolism and the functioning of the brain, heart and other vital organs – so having a thyroid problem affects how you function daily.
 Learn how to spot the signs of thyroid disease.

 The thyroid is a butterfly-shaped gland at the front of your neck under your voice box.
-It creates hormones that help regulate your body temperature, energy level and heart rate as well as growth in children.
+It creates hormones that help regulate your metabolism, body temperature, energy level and heart rate as well as growth in children.